jamesWalker55/qmul-final-project-report/src/presentation.md

 - Desktop application, interfaces with the underlying operating system
 - Built using engineering principles and computing technologies
-- Design system that allows assignment and quick searching of tags on files
+- Design system architecture such that it...
+  - Allows assignment and quick searching of tags on files
   - Handle large numbers of files
-- User interface should be easy to use, UX
+- User interface should be easy to use, related to UX

 ------